LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

 ### Step 5: Set the screen orientation.

-   **For Activity mode** - override in your application's AndroidManifest.xml the ConversationActivity definition and set the desired screen orientation:
+   **For Activity mode** - override the ConversationActivity definition and set the desired screen orientation in your app's AndroidManifest.xml file:

    ```xml
    <activity